 Some individuals worry the pesticides farmers use on non-organic produce cause cancer.
 Researchers have continued to look into this question over the years without a definitive finding.
 Certainly there's nothing to be lost by consuming organic foods, which encompass healthy choices such as eggs, lean poultry and produce.

-What About Juicing Fruits and Vegetables and Bladder Cancer?
+What About Juicing Fruits and Vegetables and Bladder Cancer Prevention?

 Are there any benefits to juicing for those with bladder cancer?
 Juicing does increase the nutrients you consume daily.
 It can benefit people who have difficulty chewing and/or digesting their food.